leobas0/FDL-project/README.md

 # FDL-project
-Computer Vision Project for Fundamentals of Deep Learning course
+Computer Vision Project for Foundations of Deep Learning course